Frequently Asked Questions: Lymphatic Drainage Benefits

 Does Manual Lymphatic Drainage help get rid of bruising?

 Yes.
 That is one of the best applications of MLD.
 Bruises are an accumulation of waste products and old blood cells in the tissue.
-Lymph Drainage massage greatly reduces healing time for bruises by cleansing the intercellular spaces where these substances are trapped.
+Lymph Drainage massage greatly reduces healing time for bruises by cleansing the intercellular spaces where these substances are trapped with the adjuct use of the LET device.

 What health issues would benefit from MLD?